The rallying cry has been issued.

 At its August monthly meeting, leaders of the Lehigh Valley Tea Party urged its members to get active this election campaign season.

-"We have to get the word out," President Barb Walters said during the meeting at the Charles Chrin Community Center in Palmer Township.
+"We have to get the word out," President Barb Walters said during the at the Charles Chrin Community Center in Palmer Township.

 "When we go out to community events, people don't know us.
 But we've been here four years," she said.
 "We need more of an outreach and get people to know the Tea Party."